OspreyX/gulp-recipe/README.md

 Gulpfile Recipe demostrating basic OpenFin build integration, creating an 'openfin' task that:

-* Creates a OpenFin configuration file
+* Creates an OpenFin configuration file
 * Updates that configuration file with new values
 * Downloads the OpenFin Runtime
 * Launches the application